 2020 – Now |

-Here are a few reasons or features why developers use ASP.NET for web application development.
+Here are a few key features of ASP.NET Core that make it future-ready for web application development:

 - High Speed – ASP.NET is regarded as a lean framework, making it one of the fastest web frameworks in the market today, especially when combined with the Kestrel web server.